Mahdi Eghbali

 Research Papers

-What Do ICO White Papers Disclose?” with Rahmani Moghaddam, M.
+What Do Initial Coin Offering (ICO) Whitepapers Disclose?” with Rahmani Moghaddam, M.

 We study information exchanged between ICOs and investors via disclosed information in 2149 ICO white papers.
 We employ natural language processing (NLP) to quantify the structure of white papers and demonstrate their contribution to the success of ICOs.
 Following the content analysis by Toubia et al. (2021), we elicit information from ICO textual sources by calculating three measures namely, speed, volume, and circuitousness.
 Our findings show that ICO projects with a well-written white paper that disclose risk and routinely return to previously discussed topics (i.e., circuitousness) are likely to raise more funds.
 Consistent with this, white papers that cover more ground (i.e., volume) contribute positively to the successful outcomes of ICO fundraising campaigns.
 In contrast, white papers that transit quickly between topics (i.e., speed) are less likely to have a positive impact.

-This paper provides the first large-sample comparison of all patent holders to investigate the move and relocation of inventors to VC hubs in order to finance their innovative initiatives.
+This paper provides the first large-sample comparison of all patent holders to investigate the move and relocation decisions of inventors to VC hubs in order to finance their innovative initiatives.
 In general, besides the positive impacts that VCs have on local economies, they also serve as a magnet to attract entrepreneurs to relocate nearby.
 Indeed, the growth in some regions (i.e., VC hubs) may occur at the expense of other regions.
-Moreover, in some states, the net pattern can be dominated by a single urban region which can result in a misleading representation of rural areas.
-VC hubs have clearly hurt some regions, such as the Midwest, where there is less venture capital available to retain high ability founders, who can generate high paying jobs and contribute to economic growth.
-To fill the current gap in the literature, this paper will conduct a rigorous statistical analysis to determine the effect of VC investments on economic inequality.
-The argument of this chapter is a cyclical process of investment by VCs in entrepreneurial activities which causes talented inventors to aggregate in a few regions, and this drives economic inequality.
+Moreover, in some states, the net pattern can be dominated by a single urban region, which can result in a misleading representation of rural areas.
+VC hubs have clearly hurt some regions, such as the Midwest, where there is less venture capital available to retain high-ability founders, who can generate high-paying jobs and contribute to economic growth.
+To fill the current gap in the literature, this paper conducts a rigorous statistical analysis to determine the effect of VC investments on economic inequality.
+The argument is that a cyclical process of investment by VCs in entrepreneurial activities causes talented inventors to aggregate in a few regions, and this drives economic inequality.

 Killer Startup Pitch: A Machine Learning Approach